-The Department of Public Health has information to help residents care for themselves and their families without having to visit their health care provider.
+The Department of Public Health offers a Guide for Parents and Frequently asked questions about the flu to help residents care for themselves and their families without having to visit their health care provider.

 Influenza viruses are always changing, so annual vaccination is recommended.
 Each year scientists try to match the viruses in the vaccine to those most likely to cause the flu that year.

 Myth: A flu shot can cause the flu

 Fact: It can't

 Fact: Anyone can get the flu, no special immunity

 Myth: I am healthy, I don't have to worry about influenza (the flu)